rainlanguage/rain-deployment/README.md

 ```shell
 cut-dist <COMMIT>
 ```
 This will copy the exact copy from rain-protocol to the deployment project.
 Also will be deleted all old files related with the contracts and will install all the dependencies again.
-This commit is update inside you `.env` file to track the commit, and inside the `.env.example` to push the actual commit that have the repo with the contract (pushing actual contract with the correct commit).
-That is why we recommend work with the `.env` file provided
+This commit is update inside you `.env` file to make easy track and check the actual commit.

 # Contract deployment
 The repository provide two types of scripts which deploy several contracts.